 Once you get to Bayfair or Tauranga, you can catch the bayhopper bus to get to downtown Mount Maunganui.

 A lot of these things to do in Mount Maunganui are easily reached by walking if you are staying in downtown Mount Maunganui or along the beach.
-For anything further afield, you could take an Uber or taxi, or bus.
+For anything further afield, you could take an Uber, taxi, or bus.

 The Best Insurance For Your Mount Maunganui Trip